Therapy room chairs representing integrative psychotherapy and couples therapy in Liverpool and online

 • Self-worth and self-doubt

-We’ll look at both what’s happening emotionally and the thinking patterns or behaviours that may be maintaining the cycle.
+Together we look at both emotional experience and the thoughts, patterns, and behaviours that may be maintaining the cycle.

-I also have particular experience supporting women through reproductive and life-stage transitions, including:
+I also have particular experience supporting women through reproductive and life-stage transitions, including fertility challenges, pregnancy and baby loss, perinatal anxiety, menopause, and the emotional impact of women’s health experiences.

-Whether working in Liverpool or online across the UK, I support women navigating how these transitions can affect mood, identity, confidence, relationships, and a sense of control over the body.
+These experiences can affect mood, identity, confidence, relationships, and a sense of connection or control over the body.
 They often intertwine grief, hormonal change, relational strain, and questions such as, “Who am I now?”

-Therapy offers a steady, confidential space to process these experiences sensitively and at your pace — supporting both emotional understanding and practical coping tools.
+Therapy offers space to process these experiences sensitively and at your own pace, supporting both emotional understanding and practical ways forward.

 What Sessions Look Like

-Sessions are 60 minutes and tailored to you.
+Sessions last 60 minutes and are tailored to your needs.

-Some weeks may focus on processing something immediate.
+Some weeks may focus on making sense of something immediate.
 Other times we may:

 • Work with rumination or self-critical thinking

-• Identify values and direction during life transitions
+• Clarify values and direction during periods of change using ACT-informed approaches

 Short-Term or Longer-Term?

-Some clients come for focused, short-term work around a specific issue.
-Others stay longer to explore deeper relational patterns or identity themes.
+Some people come for focused work around a specific issue.
+Others stay longer to explore deeper patterns, relationships, or identity themes.

-We review regularly to ensure therapy continues to feel useful and aligned with your goals.
+We review regularly to ensure therapy continues to feel useful, purposeful, and aligned with your goals.

 Format & Practicalities